 The mission of Princeton Theological Seminary is carried out every day through our alumni, who serve in many contexts in more than seventy countries around the world.
 Our alumni form an incredible network of faithful Christian leaders serving in churches, nonprofit organizations, hospitals, and schools.
 We are grateful for your service and are dedicated to walking with you in your ministry.

 View photos from a recent alumni event in San Marino (Los Angeles County), California.

 Please mark your calendars for May 14–16 and join us for the 2018 Alumni Reunion.

 The theme for this year’s reunion is Creating Covenant Community.
 Come and engage with our phenomenal list of speakers, workshops and activities.
 Dr. Miroslav Volf, professor from Yale Divinity School, is our keynote speaker and will lecture on “Trust and Trustworthiness.”
 The Rev. Dr. Brian K. Blount, President of Union Presbyterian Seminary, will be honored as the Distinguished Alum.
 Rear Admiral Margaret Kibben, the Chief of Navy Chaplains, is the Alumni Association Executive Council (AAEC) service award speaker.
-The Rev. Dr. Greg Ellison is the PhD speaker and will lecture on “Fearless Dialogues.”
 Hear stories from our newest faculty members during our “This is My Story” session.
 Finally, be reformed in our three worship services in Miller Chapel.

-Registration opens on January 3.
+Registration is now open!
 The cost is $195.00 before Valentine’s Day and $225.00 after Valentine’s Day.
 The single day rate is $100.00.
 If you have any questions please feel free to contact the Alumni Relations Office at any time.